 Growth, Profitability & Quitting the Day Job – Stage 3 (Year 4)

 If you’re still reading then well done as 90% of people would have switched off by now.
 This is where your effort, research, discipline, patience and hard work begin to payoff, although not fully quite yet.
 At this point you should have roughly £32,000 in your account if you started with the £10k figure agreed upon.
-Now in investing that’s not a lot of money, but its the perfect platform we can use to launch our business.
+Now, in investing, that’s not a lot of money, but its the perfect platform we can use to launch our business.

 The key is the year after you’ve got into a full time trader.
 Now you can go 1 of 2 ways with this.
 You can either continue what you were doing previously and use the new time you have saved to spend with your family, friends, hobbies etc. Or you can scale your forex business…..
 It’s a tough decision but it needs to be made.
 This is when some traders say they will go full time and end up making way too many trades as they get bored and impatience waiting for the markets, and end up losing all their balance in months, that they took 2 years to build.
 Do not do this.

 I like to aim for 7-8% utilising slightly higher leverage, but never going over 1% of my total account balance now.
-7-8% as a full time trader is relatively easy to do but the slight difference you get is going to huge for your overall total.
+7-8% as a full time trader is relatively easy to do but the slight difference you get is going too huge for your overall total.
 So let’s take a look at how this would go for your earnings over year 4.
 This is based on 7% a year.
 In this time I want you to live off the savings you’ve already created, withdrawing only £1,000 per month from the trading account.
 You still want the account to grow!

 The kicker: The single most important note to this entire process.
 You are now in the position where you are earning a large sum of money, investing from anywhere in the world.
 You have the freedom and probably the time to do what you want.
 My recommendation?
 Move around, travel, try new things, stay busy!
 Keeping your mind free is one of the biggest advantages to this method.
 Don’t get bogged down in the details, if you have a unprofitable month, don’t worry you have the savings and the funds to overcome this, you’ll just have a better month next time.
 Even the best traders in the world can go up to 4-5 weeks with unprofitable weeks.